-Photograph compliments of the Joseph Gladke collection
+Photograph compliments of the Joseph Gladke Minnesota Golf Historian

 The most significant early course remodel for Watson was in the winter of 1900 for the Hotel Green in Pasadena.
 It was a nine-hole course for this elegant hotel filled in the winter months with the wealthy from the east and mid-west.
-Watson got the contract to remodel the course on the condition that he also would become greenkeeper.
+Watson got the contract to remodel the course on the condition that he also would become greenkeeper and professional.
+It was here that he met the important insurance business owner from Seattle, E.A.
+Strout, a founder of Seattle Golf Club which would soon be designed by Watson: